klml/drfrederson/README.md

 A simple static site generator powered by PHP, YAML, Markdown and mustache.
 Based on [github.com/lonescript/php-site-maker](http://github.com/lonescript/php-site-maker)

-There are many other and better [staticsitegenerators](http://staticsitegenerators.net), but I searched for this features an did not found:
+There are many other and better [staticsitegenerators](http://staticsitegenerators.net), but I searched for this features and did not found:

 * edit without texteditor or ssh access.
-Using __webedit__ on your browser and get an textarea to change contents and create new pages.
+Using __webedit__ on your browser and get a textarea to change and create pages.
-* __meta information__ for rendering (template, menue etc) or html metatags are at the __bottom__ of the page and __optional__
+* __meta information__ for rendering (template, menue etc) or html metatags are at the __bottom__ of the page and only __optional__
-* no indexed or automatic __menu__; just an extra included __page__ with a (nested) list or more.
-This is not so IT-sophisticated, but easy to understand.
+* no indexed or automatic __menu__; just an extra included __page__ with a (nested) list.

-Some more small features like titletags from the first heading, etc
+Some more small features like titletags from the first heading, etc.

 ## Write

 Write files in [markdown extra](http://michelf.ca/projects/php-markdown/extra/).
-All source code for cont is stored in ''source/''
+All source code for content is stored in ''source/''

 Edit your website in different ways:

 * __normal__ edit source files on filesystem and with your favourite text-editor.
-After editing call `./make.sh` in you CLI
+After editing call `./make.sh` in you CLI.
 * __webedit__ with the edit button on the page.
 After 'save' the single page will be created.
 If data2css (d2c) class `noedit` is set, webedit is veiled, but not prevented,
 * receive changes via __git__ (or other __DCVS__) and update the source and call make.php manually or with a hook.
 * there is __no__ file and assethandling, just upload pictures and files in ths target directory.
 There is no reason why a static-site-generator should copy files around.
 And if you wish some filehandling like renaming, image resizing and cropping, use a specialized software.